azc242/data-structures-implementations/README.md

 # generic_classes
-Generic classes that I've implemented
+Generic classes that I've implemented.
+These are written in Java.